 Joshua D. Rauh

-Rauh received a BA degree in economics, magna cum laude with distinction, from Yale University and a PhD in economics from the Massachusetts Institute of Technology.
+Prior to his academic career, he was an associate economist at Goldman Sachs in London.
+Rauh received a BA from Yale University and a PhD from the Massachusetts Institute of Technology, both in economics.